valnav/Azure-AD-B2C-App-Graph/README.md

 1. Sign in to the [Application Registration Portal](https://apps.dev.microsoft.com/) using your Microsoft account.
 1. Select **Add an app**, and enter a friendly name for the application (such as **Console App for Microsoft Graph (Delegated perms)**).
 Click **Create**.
 1. On the application registration page, select **Add Platform**.
-Select the **Native App** tile and save your change.
-The **delegated permissions** operations in this sample use permissions that are specified in the AuthenticationHelper.cs file.
-This is why you don't need to assign any permissions to the app on this page.
+Select the **Native App** tile and save your change. .
-1. Assign the pp only permissions Application.ReadWrite.All
+1. Assign the delegated permission Directory.Read.All, Directory.ReadWrite.All, Directory.AccessAsUser.All
 1. Note **Application Id** value for this app

 #### Build and run the sample